Cattle Drive On The Inca Trails

 - Thermals in case of cold weather (can also be worn at night)

-- Long sleeved shirts provide protection from the sun
+- Long sleeved tops to provide protection from the sun or keep warm

 - Lightweight fleece or jumper